FOOD FOR OCCASIONAL USE

-Warning: Eat the preferred vegetables listed in the Food For Daily Use article.
-Eat all other vegetables, including other greens, only on occasion.
-Eating a lot of greens was an older recommendation that has changed.
+Warning: Eat mainly the preferred vegetables listed in the Food For Daily Use article.
+Eat all other vegetables only occasionally.
+For example, eating a lot of greens was an older recommendation that has changed.
 Most greens do not contain enough of the right minerals for development, and they are quite yin.

 For development.
 The dietary advice below is to produce the fastest development and consequently the best health for a human being.
 For details about this topic, read Development.